 To help you demonstrate your learning we’ll send you a Certificate of Achievement when you become eligible.

-If you enjoyed Dig to Lab and Beyond, you may be interested in joining us on another of our courses on FutureLearn: Rome: a Virtual Tour of the Ancient City. which is currently running.
+If you enjoyed Dig to Lab and Beyond, you may be interested in joining us on another of our courses on FutureLearn: Rome: a Virtual Tour of the Ancient City.
 The five-week course explores the architecture and topography of ancient Rome.
 Using on-site footage combined with a unique digital model of the ancient city, it looks at different categories of buildings and the way that the Romans used them.
-You can join now.
+You can enrol now.

 From all of us here at the University of Reading, we want to say a big thank you for joining us on the course.